Data binding (C++ integration)

 For some of the operations, a fallback using CSS value as a string is also allowed.
 For example, when using data-bind-style-color="{{g_Player.color}} the color property will be converted to renoir::Color.
 In case this conversion fails, it will convert the property to a string and parse the color from that, using the CSS syntax for that value.

-Complex expressions are compiled to JavaScript stub functions that evaluate the expression and return the result.
-This means that the properties of the bound C++ model are converted to JavaScript values and the result is then converted back to a C++ value.
-This requires several crossings of the C++ <-> JavaScript boundary (one for the function call and one for each property access of the model), which might be quite expensive.
-The fallback algorithm, described above, is used for values returned from complex expressions as well.
+Expressions that cannot be evaluated entirely in C++ are compiled into JavaScript stub functions.
+These functions evaluate the expression in JavaScript and return the result to C++.
+In this case, the bound C++ properties are first converted to JavaScript values, and the result is then converted back to a C++ value.
+This requires several crossings of the C++ <-> JavaScript boundary (one for the function call and one for each model access), which might be quite expensive and should be avoided in performance-critical scenarios if possible.

 Unregistering a model